nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <a href="https://www.notion.so/" target="_blank">Notion</a> to track your team's progress as well.
 This is where
 TruthTable comes in.

-TruthTable allows you to collate and organise your tasks, links, and members' information **all in one place**.
+TruthTable allows you to collate and organize your tasks, links, and members' information **all in one place**.

 ### Seeing is believing

-It is often difficult to visualise and communicate your team's progress to stakeholders.
+It is often difficult to visualize and communicate your team's progress to stakeholders.
 TruthTable solves this through its clean and comprehensive user interface.

 At a glance, you can see the number of tasks completed by your team, and **determine the team's overall progress**.